mthorrell/gbnet/README.md

 import numpy as np
 import torch

-from gbmodule import lgbmodule, xgbmodule
+from gboost_module import lgbmodule, xgbmodule

 # Create new module that jointly trains multi-output xgboost and lightgbm models